publiclab/publiclab-archive/notes/warren/03-01-2019/can-we-use-a-guitar-tuning-app-to-get-numeric-data-from-the-coqui-water-sensor.md

 ---
-title: "Can we use a guitar tuning app to get numeric data from the Coqui water sensor? "\ntagnames: 'water-quality, coqui, question:coqui, guitar-tuner'
+title: "Can we use a guitar tuning app to get numeric data from the Coqui water sensor? "

+tagnames: 'water-quality, coqui, question:coqui, guitar-tuner'
 author: warren
 path: /notes/warren/03-01-2019/can-we-use-a-guitar-tuning-app-to-get-numeric-data-from-the-coqui-water-sensor.md
 nid: 18445